Where eye melanoma occurs

-Eye melanoma most often affects the middle layer of your eye (uvea).
-Parts of your eye's uvea that can develop melanoma include the colored portion of your eye (iris), the muscle fibers around your eye's lens (ciliary body), and the layer of blood vessels that lines the back of your eye (choroid).
+Eye melanoma most often affects the middle layer of the eye, called the uvea.
+Parts of the eye's uvea that can develop melanoma include the colored portion of the eye (iris), a structure around the eye's lens (ciliary body), and the layer of blood vessels that lines the back of the eye (choroid).

 From Mayo Clinic to your inbox